 Share Your Brand Story

 We live in the age of social media.
-People are comfy sharing their story online, and they increasingly want to do business with companies that align with their outlook on life.
+People are comfortable sharing their stories online, and they increasingly want to do business with companies that align with their outlook on life.
 Rather than hiding your background and values, put them at the forefront of your brand.

 Start with considering why you’re in business – why you do what you do.
 If you can explain this to your audience, it’s the essence of your brand story.